tplowman/esh/README.md

 eog car_1.bmp
 ```

+Congratulations!
 By running the demo, you have confirmed that you have a working OpenVINO™ installation.

 For more information on developing your edge AI solution, see the [OpenVINO™ toolkit library](https://docs.openvinotoolkit.org/2020.3/index.html).